top of page

 Relationships

-We see people at the center of all we do.
+We see members at the center of all we do.
 We recognize the unique role early childhood state leaders play, and we create intentional opportunities for connection, sharing, and collaboration.

 ""